Glycolysis

 ATP can be used directly for energy, while NADH is used for energy (generating 2.5 ATP/NADH in aerobic glycolysis) or for converting pyruvate to lactate (for anaerobic glycolysis).

 GLUT4 on the other hand is the main transporter in muscle and adipocyte cells.
 GLUT4 is normally present on intracellular vesicles within the cell and is therefore unable to conduct glucose into the cell.
-When insulin is present, these vesicles fuse with the plasma membrane of these cells, placing GLUT4 transporters on the plasma membrane, and allowing for glucose to enter down its concentration gradient (see Figure [fig:GLUT4-Trafficking]).
+When insulin is present, these vesicles fuse with the plasma membrane of these cells, placing GLUT4 transporters on the plasma membrane, and allowing for glucose to enter down its concentration gradient (see Figure \(\ref{fig:GLUT4-Trafficking}\)).
 GLUT4 trafficking is the first regulated step for glucose oxidation and storage in muscle and fat cells.
 For more details on how GLUT4 trafficking is regulated see Leto et al. (2013).
 GLUT4 translocation in muscle cells is also stimulated by exercise.
 This is dependent on a protein kinase called AMPK, which is activated when AMP levels are high (or energy is low).
 Improving glucose disposal rates, by allowing glucose into muscle is one major advantage of exercise in type 2 diabetics, who are resistant to the effects of insulin.
 For more details on exercise-induced glucose uptake see Richter and Hargreaves (2013).

+There are two enzymes that catalyse the first step after glucose enters the cell.
 This step phosphorylates glucose at the 6 position, generating glucose-6-phosphate (G6P).
 This is the first of two ATP consuming steps in glycolysis:

 \[\label{eq:glucokinase} Glucose + ATP \rightarrow G6P\]

 In liver cells and pancreas cells, this is done by an enzyme called glucokinase.
-This is a co-operative enzyme that has a very high maximal catalytic rate (V\(_{max}\)).
+This is a co-operative enzymeIf you forgot what this means, review the metabolic control systems handout. that has a very high maximal catalytic rate (\(V_{max}\)).
 This means that at low levels of glucose, very little glucose is phosphorylated but at high levels of glucose, G6P can be produced at high rates.
 This is especially useful in the liver to prevent glucose oxidation in the liver when glucose levels are low indicating that glucose is needed for peripheral tissue use more urgently.
 Another way to think about this, is that the co-operativity of glucokinase means that its activity is dependent on glucose levels in the cell.
 This means that glucokinase can serve as an intracellular glucose sensor.

 Enzyme | Kinetics | Regulation | Tissues |